-Be ready to pay for your classes at the time of registration, usually at session 2 of your orientation.
-Depending on your class schedule, class fees range from $38 to $138 per term.
+Be ready to pay for your classes at the time of registration, usually at the end of your orientation and placement.
+Depending on your class schedule, class fees range from $34 to $149 per term.

-- If you receive Food Stamps or Oregon Health Plan, you may be qualified for a class fee waiver.
+- If you receive Food Stamps or Oregon Health Plan, you may qualify for a class fee waiver.

-- If you are between ages 16 and 20, you may be qualified for the YES program.
+- If you are between ages 16 and 20, you may qualify for the YES program.

 5. Attend your classes!

 A GED® Certificate, may be earned by those who have not completed high school and who are at least 16 years old.
 The GED® Certificate is accepted as a substitute for a high school diploma by many employers, apprenticeship programs, community colleges and universities.
 It is used all over the United States and Canada, although passing scores may vary from state to state.